Lesson 2 of 6

 Real-World Example

-AAPL is trading at $185.
-The 30-DTE put chain shows: $175 strike = -.20 delta, premium = $1.45.
-That strike is 5.4% below the current price.
-You collect $145 per contract, and AAPL must fall more than $10 before you face assignment.
+Say AAPL is at $185.
+The 30-DTE put chain shows the $175 strike at -.20 delta, paying $1.45.
+That's 5.4% below the current price.
+You collect $145 per contract, and AAPL has to drop more than $10 before you're in trouble.
 Your breakeven is $173.55.
+That's the kind of cushion I like on my bigger positions.

 • Win rate: ~80% of trades expire worthless (you keep full premium)